A Pretentious Anime Review: Kiznaiver

 The thought of what Kiznaiver was trying to accomplish and the original ideas it had are still intriguing.
 It's incredibly interesting to think about what would happen if a group of people did share their pains, and if done with better direction, it could have been a fantastic anime.

 Unfortunately, however, the show takes itself in the most boring direction possible.
-It's got a stupidly complex love story with the occasional twist.
+It's got a stupidly complex love story with an occasional twist.
 It focuses on certain characters and leaves others in the dust.
 Some have nice arcs while some don't even get arcs.
-Maki got a very long arc yet Niko got absolutely nothing, and not only did Niko get absolutely nothing, she got development that was based around her illogical love for another character.
+Maki got a very long arc yet Niko got absolutely nothing, and not only did Niko get absolutely nothing, she got development that was based around her unexplained love for another character.
 It can't help but feel like Kiznaiver would have done much better if it were longer.
 It's hard to develop that many characters in 12 episodes and that was the biggest problem I had.
 However, it does a pretty okay job of developing the characters it favors.
 Maki's and Katsuhira's backstories are the best parts of the show.
 It's sad to think that we could have gotten an interesting backstory on five of the other characters if the creators thought to lengthen the series.
-Disregarding the mini-arcs, the plot itself is unsatisfactory towards the end.
-The direction of the series towards the finale wasn't as interesting as I had hoped, and the way they executed the ending is probably the most boring outcome imaginable.
+Disregarding the mini-arcs, the plot itself is unsatisfactory towards the finale.
+The direction of the series towards the end wasn't as interesting as I had hoped, and the way they executed the final minutes is probably the worst part of it all.

 A friend of mine praised Kiznaiver's "colorful" cast of characters and claimed they loved how different they are from one another and how much variety the creators put into them to make them stand out from each other.

 Kiznaiver is full of contrasting characters, I didn't find a moment where I thought any character was similar and that's a very important part of the story.
 All seven are supposed to be incompatible or else this experiment wouldn't work the way the scientists hoped.
 However, them being different from one another does not make them good.